Suspect in New Zealand massacre to face more charges in court on Friday

 “But we’re all humans and that’s the most important thing, our humanity.”

-Reporting by Praveen Menon; editing by Darren Schuettler
+Reporting by Praveen Menon; Editing by Darren Schuettler and Peter Cooney